-The Sports World took notice of Mark Smith High School when an integrated team and played and defeated Gator Rivers and the Beach High School stars out of Savannah, Georgia in the quarter finals of the state tournament.
-Beach High had previously won the state title as the first black high school team to win after the Georgia High School Association allowed all black high schools to compete in the state tournament in 1967.
+The Sports World took notice of Mark Smith High School when an integrated team finally played and defeated Gator Rivers and the Beach High School star champions out of Savannah, Georgia in the quarter finals of the state tournament.
+Beach High had previously won the state title as the first black high school team to win after the Georgia High School Association allowed black high schools to compete in the state tournament in 1967.

 Mark Smith then defeated Price of Atlanta in the semi-finals to advance to the state championship game.
-The championship game was held on a Monday night with 4 radio stations broadcasting the game and an estimated 400,000 listeners statewide.
-The good people of Macon, Georgia heard their hometown heroes take the center court and in a double overtime game against Carver of Columbus, made history.
+The championship game was held on a Monday night with 4 radio stations broadcasting the game to an estimated 400,000 listeners statewide.
+The good people of Macon, Georgia heard their hometown heroes take the center court and in a double overtime game against Carver of Columbus, make history.

 Finally, the team is asking YOU to donate and make this feature documentary possible.
 Veritas Mission Films has engaged Oceania Omnimedia to finish what was started not long ago.
 A special thanks to Sam Oni and Jag Gholson for their loyal and consistent position both on and off the court of basketball and life.
 Thank you for being the proof that all whites and blacks came together in one of the darkest times of segregation during the sixties.

-Special thanks to the President, student body and athletic department for our team to be in the Macon basketball arena where Mercer University got behind our film project.
-Dr. McAfee wants to thank former head coach Bob Hoffman for introducing Sam Oni and Dr. Don Baxter to our team.
+Special thanks to the Mercer President, student body and athletic department for our team to be in the Macon basketball arena where Mercer got behind our film project.
+Dr. McAfee wants to thank former head coach Bob Hoffman for introducing Sam Oni and Dr. Don Baxter to our team of filmmakers.

 Also, we thank Dr. Kenneth Harper for bringing Jag Gholson into our lives at a Mercer basketball game.
 There are no accidents here and truly, this inspiring and educational story will resonate in schools today, where there is often so much dissension.